jmervine/nesta_plugins_sample_site/README.md

 ## Plugins:

-> These may not abe all that's are being installed, but they are all the have been confirmed as working.
+> This is a list of plugins that have been confirmed as working.
+There may be others being installed via the Gemfile.

 - nesta-plugin-admin
 - nesta-plugin-sharethis